-The Ride Bend Shuttle Service will be transitioned to an OSU-Cascades Microtransit Pilot Project this year.
-For more information, visit osucascades.edu/ride-bend!
+The Ride Bend Shuttle Service was transitioned to OSU-Cascades as a Microtransit Pilot Project in 2020.
+For more information, visit osucascades.edu/ride-bend.

 Winter Service Area Map (subject to change, see Ride Bend App for current boundary)

 Ride Bend offers on-demand, app-driven transit service to the public.
 The free service will be available weekdays from January 6 through March 31.
 Rides can be requested via the Ride Bend mobile app.
 Or, passengers without access to a smartphone can call 1-866-921-8924 to request a ride.

 Hours of Operation